AlliVaughn/etl/README.md

 * 7 years of weather data for the city of Austin was downloaded from Open Weather Map as a csv file, rather than the planned API pull, as we could only get the  current weather for free that way.

-* Weather ID codes and standard untis for the csv files were also scrapped with Pandas from Open Weather Map site
+* Weather ID codes and standard units for the csv files were also scrapped with Pandas from Open Weather Map site

     ![hourly_weather](https://raw.githubusercontent.com/AlliVaughn/etl/master/hourly_weather.png)
     * Weather Data was transformed by: